8 Best CVAT Alternatives for Computer Vision Teams in 2026

 Book a Demo

-1. LightlyStudio β€” Curation, labeling, and embeddings unified
+1. LightlyStudio β€” Curation, labeling, and embeddings in one platform

-• Embedding based search and filtering across image and video datasets, with text and 3D point cloud support in progress.
+• Embedding-based search and filtering across image and video datasets (text and 3D point cloud support in progress)

-• Curation: near-duplicate detection, edge case discovery, data drift analysis
+• Curation built in: near-duplicate detection, edge-case discovery, data drift analysis

-• Native image annotation and video annotation tools with quality assurance
+• Native image and video annotation with quality assurance workflows

-• Active learning pipelines for selecting valuable training data
+• Active learning pipelines for selecting the most valuable samples to label

 Where it falls short: The fully managed cloud version is still rolling out.